nickshim/boilerplate/privacy-policy/springeropen.md

+Privacy policy
-This is the privacy policy ("policy") for nature.com which is run and provided by AWAITING LEGAL ENTITY (we, us and our).
-AWAITING LEGAL ENTITY is located at Address.* We can also be contacted at onlineservice@springer.com.
+This is the privacy policy ("policy") for springeropen.com which is run and provided by BioMed Central Limited (we, us and our).
+BioMed Central Limited is located at The Campus, 4 Crinan Street, London N1 9XW*.* We can also be contacted at info@springeropen.com.

 We will only use the personal data gathered over this website as set out in this policy.
 Below you will find information on how we use your personal data, for which purposes your personal data is used, with whom it is shared and what control and information rights you may have.